cybertec-postgresql/pgwatch2/docs/docker_installation.rst

      docker pull cybertec/pgwatch2:X.Y.Z

 #.
-Run the latest Docker image, exposing minimally the Grafana port served on port 3000 internally.
+Run the Docker image, exposing minimally the Grafana port served on port 3000 internally.
 In a relatively secure
    environment you'd usually also include the administrative web UI served on port 8080:

    ::

      docker run -d --restart=unless-stopped -p 3000:3000 -p 8080:8080 --name pw2 cybertec/pgwatch2:X.Y.Z

-   Note that we're using a Docker image with built-in InfluxDB metrics storage DB here and setting the container to be automatically restarted in case of a reboot / crash, which is highly recommended if not using some container management framework to run pgwatch2.
+   Note that we're using a Docker image with the built-in InfluxDB metrics storage DB here and setting the container to be automatically restarted in case of a reboot / crash - which is highly recommended if not using some container management framework to run pgwatch2.

 .. _docker_example_launch: